bearsunday/bearsunday.github.io/manuals/1.0/en/html.md

 A renderer bound to a `RenderInetrface` and injected into a ResourceObject generates a representation of the resource.
 The resource itself is indifferent about its representation.

-It can be injected on a per-resource basis, so multiple template engines can be used simultaneously.
+Since it is injected on a per-resource basis, multiple template engines can be used simultaneously.